 What is a Quinella?

 A quinella in horse racing pays on the first two horses to cross the finish line in any order.
-So if you’ve narrowed the chances in a particular race down to just two runners, then taking a quinella might be your best bet.
+So, if you’ve narrowed the chances in a particular race down to just two runners, then taking a quinella might be your best bet.

 For example, in the 2017 Caulfield Cup, Boom Time snuck up the rails to claim victory over crowd favourite, Single Gaze.

-The quinella on this occasion, for the horses to finish first and second in any order, paid out a dividend around the $585 mark on the Vic Tote and any betting sites that offer best Tote payouts.
+The quinella on this occasion, for the horses to finish first and second in any order, paid out a dividend around the $585 mark on the Vic Tote and any betting sites that offer the best Tote payouts.

 Set a deposit limit.